Batonicarla/alu-shell/README.md

-this is my shell & basics project
+this is my shells & basics project